Aryanka-Pawar/Library-Management-System/README.md

 # Library-Management-System
 It is a library management system to issue books for students.
-I have used, Java JSP, Oracle SQL Database to store the data.
+I have used, HTML, CSS, Javascript, Java JSP, Oracle SQL Database to store the data.

 ## Admin
 Admin can add and remove the librarian as shown in screenshots.